a2life/Web_shogiboard/readme.txt

 The program works on MODX Revolution CMS.  the coding is in PHP and javascript.
 PHP utilizes several MODX APIs and utilities available through its manager screen.

 (JavaScriptOnlySolutin contains demo.html  and other helper js files to render this board without a need of modx nor PHP.
-Current solution is fairly comparable with modx/PHP solution but it is not guaranteed if the same hold true in the future. )
+Current solution is fairly comparable with modx/PHP solution however, it lacks kifufile parser, which means you need to hand code moves as illustrated below)
 In modx environment, the program can be invoked by a tag syntax on content page like so.

 [[]!drawboard4 ? parameters]